Best Wedges for High Handicappers & Beginners in 2024

 Most Forgiving Wedge

-Tour Edge Hot Launch E522 Wedge (Right, KBS Max 80 Steel, Regular, 60)
+Tour Edge Hot Launch E522 Wedge (right, KBS Max 80 Steel, Regular, 60)

 Check Price on Amazon